br-data/rag-tools-library/docs/source/index.rst

    answer = llm.chat("What did I tell you in the last message?") print(answer)

-If you want to start a new chat and make the model forget what you've told it in earlier messages, you can start a new chat with the `new_chat` method.
+For a new chat and to make the model forget earlier messages, use the `new_chat` method:

 .. code-block:: python